nrfconnect/sdk-nrf/samples/cellular/udp/README.rst

 Measuring current
 =================

-For measuring current on an nRF9160 DK, it must first be prepared as described in `Measuring Current on nRF9160 DK`_.
+For measuring current on an nRF9161 DK, it must first be prepared as described in `Measuring Current on nRF9161 DK`_.
+For measuring current on an nRF9160 DK, see `Measuring Current on nRF9160 DK`_.
 If you are measuring current on a Thingy:91, see `Measuring Current on Thingy:91`_.

 Configuration